mysql - Is querying with NOT IN faster then querying with IN? -

 do

-query this:select count(adid) total ads category_categoryid not in (select categoryid category categorygroup = 'rent')
+not inquery this:select count(adid) total ads category_categoryid not in (select categoryid category categorygroup = 'rent')or 'in' query this:

 select count(adid) total ads category_categoryid in (select categoryid category categorygroup = 'buy')